roweyerboat/dsc-postgrad-reviewing-presentation-content-exercises/README.md

 ### The next three questions will use the following presentation outline, along with key information that will be contained on each slide:

 1) Overview of presentation
-2) Data: Where the data came from, and an in-depth look at all of the data used in the model
+2) Data: Where the data came from, and an in-depth look at each variable used in the model
 3) Data Preparation: How the data transformed between the raw data and what was used in the model
 4) Solution: Overview of the model and how it solves this problem better than other approaches (or baseline)
 5) Modeling Process: Overview of how key considerations within the data made you choose the preferred model over other options